 - Leveraging our extensive asset base to meet Antero's current and future infrastructure needs.
-We own and operate a high-capacity asset base that we have recently constructed that will allow us to gather and compress significant incremental natural gas volumes and provide fresh water distribution services for Antero's robust and growing drilling program.
-We intend to continue to develop our midstream infrastructure to move Antero's production to market and distribute fresh water for its well completions.
-In the short-term, we anticipate significant growth in demand for our gathering and compression and fresh water distribution services driven by Antero's plan to complete approximately 181 horizontal wells in 2014 with an average lateral length of 7,500 feet.
-In addition, as of December 31, 2013, Antero's drilling inventory consisted of 4,778 identified potential horizontal well locations (2,978 of which were located on acreage dedicated to us) for gathering and compression services, giving Antero a 24-year drilling inventory (based on expected 2014 drilling activity) and, consequently, visible long-term demand for our services. - Focusing on stable, fixed-fee business to avoid direct commodity price exposure.
-The gathering and compression and fresh water distribution agreements with Antero provide for fixed-fee structures, and we intend to continue to pursue additional fixed-fee opportunities with Antero and third parties in order to avoid direct commodity price exposure.
-We will focus on obtaining additional long-term commitments from customers, which may include reservation-based charges, volume commitments and acreage dedications. - Attracting third-party customers.
-While we will devote substantially all of our resources to meeting Antero's needs in the near term, we expect to market our services to, and pursue strategic relationships with, third-party producers over time.
-We believe that our early, significant footprint of gathering and compression and fresh water distribution systems in the Marcellus and Utica Shales provides us with a competitive advantage that we believe will allow us to attract third-party natural gas and fresh water volumes in the future.
+We own and operate a high-capacity asset base that we have recently constructed that will allow us to gather and compress significant incremental natural gas volumes.
+We intend to continue to develop our midstream infrastructure to move Antero's production to market.
+In the short-term, we anticipate significant growth in demand for our gathering and compression services driven by Antero's plan to drill approximately 215 horizontal wells in 2014 with an average lateral length of approximately 7,900 feet.
+In addition, as of June 30, 2014, Antero's drilling inventory consisted of 5,011 identified potential horizontal well locations (3,159 of which were located on acreage dedicated to us) for gathering and compression services, giving Antero a 23-year drilling inventory (based on expected 2014 drilling activity) and, consequently, visible long-term demand for our services. - Focusing on stable, fixed-fee business to avoid direct commodity price exposure.
+The gathering and compression agreement with Antero provides for a fixed-fee structure, and we intend to continue to pursue additional fixed-fee opportunities with Antero and third parties in order to avoid direct commodity price exposure.
+We will focus on obtaining additional long-term commitments from customers, which may include reservation-based charges, volume commitments and acreage dedications. - Growing our business by pursuing accretive acquisitions from Antero and third parties.
+Antero has granted us an option to purchase its fresh water distribution systems at fair market value.
+Our other agreements with Antero also grant us the right to purchase at cost certain midstream facilities that Antero may acquire in the future.
+We believe that Antero will be incentivized to support the growth of our business as a result of its economic interest in us.
+In addition, our management team has significant experience in mergers and acquisitions and will selectively review opportunities to acquire assets from third parties.